 - Kapha Dosha is active during the cold months of winter season.
 This is the time, when it gets easily vitiated.
 Hence, one needs control consumption of cold, heavy, and damp foods and environment.

 - Childhood is related to the physical aspects of Kapha phase of life.
 Hence, children are prone to mucus related problems and chest congestions.

 - During the day, Kapha Dosha is active from 6 AM to 10 AM and from 6 PM to 10 PM.
-This is the time when Kapha health disorders will show their symptoms to be slightly aggravated.
+This is the time when Kapha imbalance symptoms become prominent.
 For example, one would find early morning and early evening times when joints swell, depression, lethargy, and heaviness builds up.